 The monks and yogis use the herb for mediation as it creates the flying effect.

-Improves overall quality of sleep, promotes relaxation and stress relief, serves as a good anti-depressant and stimulates flying dreams!
+Improves overall quality of sleep, promotes relaxation and stress relief, serves as an excellent anti-depressant and stimulates flying dreams!

 Clary sage helps to calm the body and provide a restful night’s sleep.

-Apart from being a healing herb, the Clary sage gives your brain the power to create multiple dreams in deep sleep.
+Apart from being a healing herb, the Clary sage gives your brain the power to create many dreams in a deep sleep.

-It was rated that the sleep quality improved significantly for those drinking passion flower tea compared to those drinking placebo tea.
+It was rated that sleep quality improved significantly for those drinking passionflower tea compared to those drinking placebo tea.